MacJoom/joomla-releasetools/README.md

 # joomla-devtools
-Tools for Joomla Development and Release Management on the command line
+Tools for Release Management and Joomla Development on the command line

 Work in progress!
-Works for Minor releases only at the moment
+Works for Minor releases only at the moment I have done some Joomla 4.4.0 Alpha releases with the following tools Any comments and/or PR's welcome!

 ## globals.sh
 - Set's up all constants used by the scripts